mp-mental-health-2020/mp-mental-health-2020/README.md

 Also if you don't have a python IDE yet, we can recommend [PyCharm](https://www.jetbrains.com/de-de/pycharm/download/#section=mac) for which we get a free professional licence with our HPI email address.

+In pycharm you also need to configure your conda environment to be the default env.
+Do so by clicking in the bottom right corner on your Python interpreter (e.g. Python 3.7) and then on "Add interpreter".
+There you should be able to select the previously created conda env.
+Select it and add the interpreter.

+Also make sure that pytest is your default test runner.
+Therefore go to your IDE preferences (PyCharm --> Preferences) and then go to Tools --> Python Integrated Tools --> Default Test Runner.

+You can then run tests easily using the play button next to the test-methods.

 ## Guidelines

 Let's try to write clean and generally good quality code with comments for each method/class from the beginning on.